 A high-performing leadership team needs to be able to make 💯 business decisions quickly and efficiently – and to do that, they need an effective leadership team meeting.

-The goal of this meeting is to arm the team with the information they need to make key decisions about the business.
+The goal of this meeting is to arm the senior leadership team with the information they need to make key decisions about the business.
 But it can be hard to know where to start.
 Luckily, we’re here to help!

 Here are six things to add to your next leadership team meeting agenda to have more meaningful and actionable conversations.

 Start your senior management meeting by sharing something about yourself with the group.
 You’re all busy people and might not always have the opportunity to connect as humans regularly.
 This will allow you to build these relationships.
 It could be as simple as sharing what you did last weekend, but starting here will really set the tone for the rest of your meeting.

 If this feels unnatural at the start, try using a simple icebreaker question.
 Some questions you can ask include: